SumoLogic/sumologic-documentation/docs/observability/aws/faq.md

 FERs will not be changed in any way unless the names are the same.
 Multiple FERs can co-exist on the same source or metadata.

-As of our current release, FERs are not imported using Terraform.
-You must rename any existing FERs.
+As of our current release, Fields and FERs will be imported into Terraform.
+You can also rename any existing FERs.
 The Terraform script will create new FERs and maintain the state in Terraform.

 Renaming an existing FER has no effect on FER usage.